joshuaLareta/Chatme/README.md

  # Steps in Using
  1. Create an account ( if already have an account just login)
- 2. Select a user to have a conversation with
+ 2. Select a user to have a conversation with in the contact list
  3. Send a message

  # Screenshot